GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 1. Secure all of the super admin accounts following the key ceremony logout procedure by locking the key into one or more safes and logging out all super admin sessions from the trusted workstation.

-## Prerequisites
+## Complete prerequisite steps

-These are the prerequisites to initiate the process:

-* **Domain name**: Ownership of a domain name with a trusted DNS provider
+Before you begin the process of setting up Cloud Identity, complete the following prerequisite steps.

+### Acquire domain and verify ability to create DNS records

+1. Acquire administrative access to the domain name that will become the Google Cloud Organization.
+You can either purchase a new domain name or use an existing domain name or subdomain.
+Be sure to use a trusted DNS provider.
-* **Domain admin**: The domain name administrator is available to create DNS TXT records for the selected domain
+2. Ensure that the domain name administrator is available to create DNS TXT records for the selected domain.
+To set up your Cloud Identity account for your domain, you need the ability to prove that you own the domain.

+### Create email addresses for the initial super admin user

+You need a new valid email address from your domain, created especially for the initial super admin in Cloud Identity.
+This requires that the domain name has been properly configured to handle email, with MX records pointing to valid mail servers.

+### Define root ceremonies

-* **Define Root ceremonies for events like:**
+Define root ceremonies for events like the following:

-  * **Initiate root of trust - create Cloud Identity for a domain**
+  * Initiate root of trust: create Cloud Identity for a domain
-  * **Super Admin users Creation**
-  * **Super Admin users login/logout**
+  * Super admin user creation
+  * Super admin user login/logout
-  * **Cloud Identity updates**
+  * Cloud Identity update
-  * **Super Admin users account rotation or retirement**
+  * Super admin user account rotation or retirement

-* **Identify trusted privileged users for the bootstrapping process:**
+### Identify trusted privileged users for the bootstrapping process

-  * Cloud Identity super admin: A designated trusted person to be initiated as the Cloud Identity super administrator.
-Note: it is important to remember that super admin users can update your GSuite configuration, if you have one.
+  * **Cloud Identity super admin**: A designated trusted person to be initiated as the Cloud Identity super administrator.
+    Keep in mind that super admin users can update your G Suite configuration, if you have one.
-  * Google Cloud Organization Administrator: A designated trusted person or group to be initiated as the organization administrator role in Google Cloud.
+  * **Google Cloud Organization administrator**: A designated trusted person or group to be initiated as the Organization Administrator role in Google Cloud.
-  * Trusted Witnesses: A list of trusted witnesses with the ability to randomly select one or more witnesses out of the list for a specific process like: titan key rotation, super admin life events (super admin creation,log in, super admin rotation / deletion etc.), safe opening etc.
+  * **Trusted witnesses**: A list of trusted witnesses with the ability to randomly select one or more witnesses out of the list for a specific process, such as Titan key rotation, safe opening, and super admin life events (for example, super admin creation, login, super admin rotation).

+### Make hardware and supporting software available

-* Set of 2FA keys ready: at least two new and unused dedicated [2FA Titan Security Keys](https://cloud.google.com/titan-security-key/) per super admin, ready to be associated to the super admin accounts when appropriate (see super admin ceremonies section).
-These are the physical tokens recommended by Google to secure G Suite or Cloud Identity user accounts.
-You can [order them online](https://store.google.com/product/titan_security_key) and have them delivered quickly (one day shipping possible in some locations)
+* **Second-factor authenticator keys**: Make at least two new and unused dedicated [2FA Titan Security Keys](https://cloud.google.com/titan-security-key/) per super admin ready to be associated to the super admin accounts.
-* **Physical Vault**: One or more physical vault to store the hardware 2FA keys.
-Note: the designated super admin users should not have access to the vault(s) without permission, for safety reasons.
+* **Physical vault**: Prepare or more physical vaults to store the hardware 2FA keys.
+The designated super admin users should *not* have access to the vaults without permission.
-* **Password Vault**: a trusted password retention system or tool to store the super admin password.
+* **Password vault**: Prepare a trusted password retention system or tool to store the super admin password.
-* **Trusted workstation**: A trusted physical machine with internet connectivity capable of running a chrome browser and accepting a USB key.
+* **Trusted workstation**: Prepare a trusted physical machine with internet connectivity capable of running a Chrome browser and accepting a USB key.
 This workstation should be highly secured according to your own internal standards.
-Generally, this workstation is not used for day-to-day activity, and is locked down to only allow access to the Admin Console and Google Cloud.
-You can also control which internal user can log in the machine in the first place for additional security.
+Generally, this workstation is not used for day-to-day activity and is locked down to only allow access to the Admin console and Google Cloud.
+For additional security, you can also control which internal users can log in to the machine.

 ## Set up Cloud Identity